Oulu Central Library Saari

 Size: 7330 m2

-Client: City of Oulu
+Client: Property and Facilities Management Services of Oulu

 Scope: Architecture, Interior, Restoration